scyclow/fake-internet-money-dev/notes.md

 - have a bits/bytes style. maybe crypto shoud be a lot more bixelated. that would actually be pretty cool.
   - how hard would it be to modify the *rosette engine* to draw squares instead of vertex?
-- in general, it probably pays to make the three themes

 - color scheme:
   - crypto should look almost cyber punky